gitlabhq/gitlabhq/doc/integration/kerberos.md

     keytab: /etc/http.keytab
 ```

 Restart GitLab to apply the changes.
-GitLab will now offer the `negotiate` authentication method for HTTP git access, enabling git clients that support this authentication protocol to authenticate with Kerberos tokens.
+GitLab will now offer the `negotiate` authentication method for signing in and HTTP git access, enabling git clients that support this authentication protocol to authenticate with Kerberos tokens.

 ### Omnibus package installations